richjpex/NSCOM01-TFTP-Client-MP/README.md

 - Handling of duplicate ACK
 - User prompt for file not found, access violation, and disk full errors

-Support for option negotiation will merit additional points if correctly implemented
+Support for option negotiation will merit additional points if correctly implemented (Not implemented in this program)
 - Option to specify transfer block size
 - Communicate transfer size to server when uploading